-15. The Chiemsee is the largest lake in Bavaria, with an area of 80 km.
+15. The Chiemsee is the largest lake in Bavaria, with an area of 80 km2.
 It is a tourist attraction.
 Surfing is one of the activities carried on there.
 The surrounding area, called the Chiemgau, is primarily agricultural.

 16. The plaintiff is based in Grabenstätt near the Chiemsee.
 It sells sports clothes and shoes as well as other sports fashion products, designed by a sister company which is also based near the Chiemsee, and manufactured in a different region.
 The plaintiff has been using the name of the lake to designate its products since 1990.
-Between 1992 and 1995, moreover, the plaintiff also registered the name as a trade mark in respect of its products as part of various graphic designs, in some cases with pictures (in particular a picture of a sportsperson diving, if I have interpreted it correctly) and additional wording such as 'Chiemsee Jeans', 'Windsurfing - Chiemsee chronological order, as reproduced in the order for the reference:
+Between 1992 and 1995, moreover, the plaintiff also registered the name as a trade mark in respect of its products as part of various graphic designs, in some cases with pictures (in particular a picture of a sportsperson diving, if I have interpreted it correctly) and additional wording such as 'Chiemsee Jeans', 'Windsurfing - Chiemsee - Active Wear', 'By Windsurfing Chiemsee' and so forth.
+The marks are set out below in chronological order, as reproduced in the order for the reference: